monsoonmaelstrom/book2/book2.md

 “You can’t do it faster than that?
 The day before yesterday you said maybe a few days.”

 “Do you want to try it?”
-Davy asks sharply.
+Davy responds sharply.

 I sigh.
 “I’d rather see you do it first.”